NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 To deploy to GitHub, the following steps were taken:

  **Important**: Ensure the `DEBUG` is set to `False` in the project settings **before** deploying!

+ The prerequisites to deployment are:
+*  Install `gunicorn~=20.1` and freeze it to the requirements.txt file.
+* In the `Procfile`, add a command using gunicorn and codestar wsgi file to start the webserver in the format:
+  * `web: gunicorn sultans.wsgi`
+* In the `sultans/settings.py` file, append the `'.herokuapp.com'` hostname to the `ALLOWED_HOSTS` list.

 The commands carried out to in the command line terminal to commit and push the changes to the GitHub repository: